xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

 4. Sensitivity

-So an easy way to test this is to generate some test audio and then run all the audios through the VAD with different parameters and chunkings.
+So an easy way to test this is to generate some test audio and then run all the audio through the VAD with different parameters and chunkings.
 And utilise snapshot testing to make sure they're all as expected.
 Plus by running on representative data we can increase our confidence things work as expected!

 But because of this, while it's useful we really can't use insta.

-A text diff of our structures isn't useful, long float arrays of durations, timestamps.
-These are things that you can't really review as text diffs.
-And with that we lose a lot of insta's DX improvements.
+A text diff of our structures isn't useful, long float arrays of durations and timestamps.
+These are things that you can't review as text diffs.
+And with that, we lose a lot of insta's DX improvements.

-Instead there's going to be a slightly different approach.
+Instead, there's going to be a slightly different approach.

 1. Implement a test function that takes in the means to run the model
 2. Run through our dataset with the given configuration
-3. Generte and save a snapshot in the target directory
+3. Generate and save a snapshot in the target directory
 4. Load the reference snapshot from our test directory
 5. For each file compare the snapshots
 6. Highlight areas where they differ and provide a script to plot snapshots and help debug

-Replacing snapshots will then be manually done by the user, because the investigation might take deeper analysis the workflow is designed for less immediate responses.
+Replacing snapshots will then be manually done by the user because the investigation might take deeper analysis the workflow is designed for less immediate responses.

-The snapshots I chose to save in json for some human readability and the Rust structs I save the data into are as follows:
+The snapshots I chose to save in JSON for some human readability and the Rust structs I save the data into are as follows:

 ```rust